SFDO-Tooling/CumulusCI/docs/robotframework-tutorial.rst

 validating and affiliated contact, and so on.

 The best way to create and organize these keywords is to place them in page object libraries.
-These libraries contain normal python classes and methods which have been decorated with the ``pageobjects`` decorator provided by cumulusci.
+These libraries contain normal Python classes and methods which have been decorated with the ``pageobjects`` decorator provided by CumulusCI.
 By using page objects, you can write keywords that are unique to a given page, making them easier to find and easier to manage.